harness/developer-hub/tutorials/cd-pipelines/approvals.md

 2. In the **Step Library**, search for **approval** and select **JIRA Approval**.
 3. Add a **Name** to the step, and set the **tTimeout** to **20s**.
 4. Add the **JIRA connector** and then add the **Issue Key** of the Jira issue you created above.
 5. Now set the **Approval Criteria**.
-There are two ways to do this:
+There are two ways to do this.
+You can also specify a combination of the two:

     - **Conditions**: Use the `Jira Field`, operator`, and `Value` to define approval criteria.
     - **JEXL Expression**: Use the [JEXL Expression](https://commons.apache.org/proper/commons-jexl/reference/syntax.html) to define the same values as under condtions, for example: `<+issue.Status> == "Done"`